andmanousakis/LLM-Fine-Tuning/README.md

 This project is a solution for the **LLM Fine-tuning Project**, demonstrating practical skills in Large Language Model fine-tuning and deployment.

-> **Note:** There is automatic detection of GPU.
-If GPU is not available, it resorts to CPU.

 ## 📖 Overview

 This repository contains code and documentation for: